biotope/biotope-element/docs/component.md

----
-name: 1 Basics
-route: '/basics'
-order: 2
----

-# Basics
+# Component

 ## The concept of a component

 We trust in the web.

 That's why we decided to write biotope and the biotope element with mostly vanilla web technologies and polyfill it untill the right time is there.
 On of these fancy new technologies is web components and all the proposals belonging to it (shadow dom, custom elements, scoped styling).

 Biotope element is just an extension of the vanilla html element which add some nice features.